kimai/kimai1/core/libraries/Kimai/Auth/LDAP_README.md

-# LDAP-Authentication
+# Advanced LDAP-Authentication

 ## Usage

-To use LDAP-Authentication in kimai you will have to do one of the following:
+To use the advanced LDAP-Authentication in kimai you will have to do one of the following:

- * create a new class "Kimai_Auth_Yourname" (where "yourname has to be lowercase ecept for the first character) that extends Kiami_Auth_Ldap and overwrite the properties of Kimai_Auth_Ldap with your data or
+ * create a new class "Kimai_Auth_Yourname" (where "yourname has to be lowercase ecept for the first character) that extends Kiami_Auth_Ldapadvanced and overwrite the properties of Kimai_Auth_Ldapadvanced with your data or
- * Simply configure the stuff in the Kimai_Auth_Ldap class by overwriting the defaults for the properties
+ * Simply configure the stuff in the Kimai_Auth_Ldapadvanced class by overwriting the defaults for the properties

 Then you will have to add the following line to your ```includes/autofonf.php```-file:

     $authenticator = 'yourname';

 *yourname* is the last part of the classname, this time completely in lowercase.
-If you overwrote the properties from Kimai_Auth_Ldap it is simply ```ldap```
+If you overwrote the properties from Kimai_Auth_Ldapadvanced it is simply ```ldapadvanced```

 ## Configuration-parameters